LEA Guidance for Chapter 27 Emergency Virtual or Remote Instruction Programs for the 2023-2024 School Year - Benway School

 Benway School is committed to the constancy of instruction, especially when faced with the current situations where the safety of all involved require alternate plans.
-In the event of Benway or your child’s home district closing, Benway will implement a home instruction school platform, which is a way for instruction to continue while students are unable to attend school due to either school and district closures.
-While the home instruction plan is not intended to replace the customary classroom environment, teachers have prepared and are able to deliver standards-based instruction to students in a home utilizing online technology until the normal school schedule can resume.
-The purpose of this plan is to outline how Benway will continue to provide instruction in a Virtual Instruction format while a conventional school setting is not recommended.
-The plan outlines roles and responsibilities for all stakeholders, as the success of the Virtual Instruction model will be dependent upon the dedication of faculty/staff, students, parents, and administration.
+In the event of Benway or a student’s home district pivoting to Virtual Instruction, Benway will implement a virtual instruction school platform, which is a way for instruction to continue while students are unable to attend school due to either school and district closures.
+While the virtual instruction plan is not intended to replace the customary classroom environment, teachers have prepared and are able to deliver standards-based instruction to students utilizing online technology until the normal school schedule can resume.
+This plan outlines how Benway will continue to provide instruction in a Virtual Instruction format while a conventional school setting is not recommended.
+The plan includes roles and responsibilities for all stakeholders, as the success of the Virtual Instruction model will be dependent upon the dedication of faculty/staff, students, parents, and administration.

-Due to the circumstances surrounding COVID-19, districts and schools have been asked to update alternative School Closure plans for their students due to school closings.
-This plan was developed in accordance with the NJ Department of Education Broadcast on Spetember 1st, 2021.
+As per the signed Local Educational Agency Guidance for Chapter 27 Emergency Virtual or Remote Instruction Program for the 2023-2024 School year, districts and schools have been asked to update alternative School Closure plans for their students due to school closing.
 As a private school for students with disabilities, Benway School has developed an action plan to ensure students’ continued exposure to educational material for a period of time where they are not physically attending school.
 This plan includes resources for instruction during this time period, ongoing consultation and support from Benway staff, and an overall structure to support the organization of students’ days.

 Virtual Plan for Benway School